sbellem/transactions/docs/source/practice.rst

 host - container
 ----------------

-Runnign bitcoind in container and making rpc calls to it from the host machine, (sender_ip)
+Running bitcoind in container and making rpc calls to it from the host machine, (sender_ip)

 given the following ``bitcoin.conf``: